Major Gifts

 Julian Schwinger Fellowship at UCLA

 A $1.2 million gift from JSF established a first-of-its-kind graduate fellowship in the UCLA College of Letters and Science.
-This comprehensive fellowship will enable Ph.D. students to focus on their research without undue financial pressure by providing, for a maximum of four years, full tuition and fees along with an inflation-protected stipend of $42,000 a year.
-An additional allowance of $3,000 a year for academic travel is part of the fellowship award.
+This comprehensive fellowship will enable Ph.D. students to focus on their research without undue financial pressure.
+The fellowship provides, for a maximum of four years, full tuition and fees, a generous stipend, and a research allowance.

 The inaugural Julian Schwinger graduate fellowship was awarded in March 2014 to an outstanding graduate student interested in pursuing research in the field of physics.